The Christian does not think God will love us because we are good, but that God will make us good because He loves us.C.S. Lewis

 Adding the Top and Bottom Edges

 We touched on the shapes of these edges in a previous post, but the time has come to add the lines to our drawing.
-In a previous post, we extended the two lines in the side view drawing from the eye straight back towards the butt.
+In a previous article in this series ( links below) we extended the two lines in the side view drawing from the eye straight back towards the butt.

 With the butt sketched on the drawing with the lowest edge of its downward-facing radius just touching the head’s “striking face plane,” draw an arc the length of your grip from the heel of your palm to the second joint of your index finger, with the compass’s leg pivoting on the intersection of the overall-length line, and top edge of the butt.

 Then draw a straight line between the intersection of the OAL line and butt’s upper edge and the top line that you extended from the eye previously.
 This line will be angled downwards toward the butt.

 Next draw a straight line from the intersection of the OAL line over and just touching the pinkie finger circle, until it intersects the bottom line extended from the eye.
 Combined with your body, and nature of your individual swing, the angle of this line will determine the angle of the head at the point of impact.

 Since everyone is different, only you can decide what angle works best for you.
 These guidelines are a good place to start, but understand you may need to modify or remake the handle until you find the angle that works best for you.
 By recording the angle in a drawing each time you can adjust it to find the angle that works best for you.

 Now smooth out the transition of these lines into a smooth curve, with all edges relieved and radiused, but without making the top edge of the grip area too rounded.